Elisha was a mighty man of God who carried out the prophetic ministry

 David wrote songs of praise to the Lord.

-Nehemiah sat down and wept and mourned and fasted and prayed before the God of heaven.
-Then he prayed a prayer of repentance on behalf of himself and the nation.
+Nehemiah sat down and wept and mourned and fasted and prayed before the God of

 Joseph trusted that God had a plan.